Internal gravity waves in stratified flows with and without vortical modes: Results

 \subsection{Regimes and global energy distribution}

 In this subsection, we study the anisotropy of the flow and global energy budget in the $(F_h, \R)$ plane.
-To discuss stratified turbulence regimes, it is useful to introduce a large scale isotropy coefficient and a small scale isotropy coefficient \cite{linares_numerical_2020}.
-The former is based on the kinetic energy's components where $E_{\text{kin},z}$ is the vertical velocity kinetic energy and $E_{\text{kin}}$ is the total kinetic energy.
+To discuss stratified turbulence regimes, it is useful to introduce a large and a small scale isotropy coefficients \cite{linares_numerical_2020}.
+The former is based on the kinetic energy components

+where $E_{\rm kin,z}$ is the vertical velocity energy and $E_{\rm kin}$ is the total kinetic energy.
 The small scale isotropy coefficient is computed using the kinetic energy dissipation rates, namely

-where $\varepsilon_{\text{kin},z}$ is the energy dissipation rate due to vertical gradients.
+where $\varepsilon_{\rm kin,z}$ is the energy dissipation rate due to vertical gradients.
 Both $\Ivelo$ and $\Idiss$ are equal to unity for an isotropic flow.
 Conversely, $\Ivelo$ and $\Idiss$ should be close to zero if the flow is strongly anisotropic.
-When vortical modes are removed, the following definitions are used
+When vortical modes are removed, we rather use

-because it is expected that only half of the kinetic is contained in (respectively dissipated by) the vertical velocity field (respectively the vertical gradients) in this case if the energy spectra are independent of the angles in this case.
-Figure \ref{fig:regimes} shows the variations of $\Ivelo$ and $\Idiss$ with $(F_h,\R)$.
-Small points correspond to strong anisotropic energy dissipation while big points correspond to isotropic energy dissipation.
-Dark points correspond to strong large scale isotropy while light points correspond to isotropic flows. $\Ivelo$ and $\Idiss$ allow to distinguish between four regimes (Figure~\ref{fig:regimes}$(a)$): the passive scalar regime where $\Ivelo \simeq 1$, the weakly stratified regime where $0.5 \leq \Ivelo \leq 1$, and the strongly stratified regimes where $\Ivelo \leq 0.5$.
-As explained in \cite{brethouwer_scaling_2007}, the strongly stratified flows fall in two regimes: The strongly stratified regime where the dissipation is isotropic because a 3D turbulence range can develop, typically when $\R \geq 10$; The viscosity affected regime where the small dissipative scales remain affected by the anisotropy.
-We observe that removing vortical modes does not modify this picture (Figure~\ref{fig:regimes}$(b)$).
-However, for a given $(F_h,\R)$, we observe that the isotropy coefficients tend to have bigger values when the vortical modes are removed. \\
+because it is expected that only half of the kinetic energy is contained in the vertical velocity field.
+Figure~\ref{fig:regimes} shows the variations of $\Ivelo$ and $\Idiss$ with $(F_h,\R)$.
+Small points correspond to strong anisotropic energy dissipation, while large points correspond to isotropic energy dissipation.
+Dark points correspond to strong large-scale isotropy, while light points correspond to isotropic flows.
+The combination of $\Ivelo$ and $\Idiss$ allows to distinguish between four regimes (Figure~\ref{fig:regimes}$\rm (a)$): the passive scalar regime where $\Ivelo \simeq 1$, the weakly stratified regime where $0.5 \lesssim \Ivelo \lesssim 1$, and the strongly stratified regimes where $\Ivelo \leq 0.5$.
+As explained in \cite{brethouwer_scaling_2007}, the strongly stratified flows fall in two regimes: The Layered Anisotropic Stratified Turbulence (LAST) regime where the dissipation is isotropic because a 3D turbulence range can develop, typically when $\R \geq 10$; The viscosity affected regime where the small dissipative scales remain affected by the anisotropy.
+WWT is foreseen at small $F_h$ at some unknown values of $\R$.
+We observe that removing vortical modes does not modify this picture (Figure~\ref{fig:regimes}$\rm (b)$).
+However, for a given $(F_h,\R)$, the isotropy coefficients tend to have bigger values when the vortical modes are removed.